The Western Ōkataina Walkway can be walked or biked in its entirety in either direction from:

 After leaving the car park at Lake Rotoiti, you’ll climb steeply for 15 minutes to the top of a ridge, where there are good views of Lake Rotoiti.
-The track then continues along an old disused forestry road.
-The descent to Patotara Crater is on the right, 30 minutes in.
-Once out of the crater you can turn left to emerge on to Lake Okataina Road or branch right along the Rongomai Track to the Outdoor Education Centre, an alternative entry/exit point.
+The track then continues along an old disused forestry road, descending into Patotara Crater (The Bull Ring).
+Once out of the crater you emerge on to Lake Ōkataina Road or branch right along the Rongomai Track to continue to the Outdoor Education Centre.

-From the Outdoor Education Centre, continue on the Tarawhai Track and past the the junction with the Waipungapunga Track, which also leads to Lake Okataina.
-From the junction, the track is steep in places, and the surface may be rough and uneven, but the view from Whakapoungakau Trig (a short detour from the main track) is well worth the effort.
+2 hours from the Education Centre an optional track to Whakapoungakau Trig (40 minutes return) is well worth the effort.
 The summit affords amazing views out over Lake Ōkataina, Rotorua, Rotoiti and all the way to the coast on a sunny day.

-The Western Okataina Walkway continues from the Whakapoungakau Trig on to Millar Road.
+The Western Okataina Walkway continues from the junction of Whakapoungakau Trig track to Millar Road.

 Start from Millar Road and enjoy an exhilarating downhill from the Whakapounakau Trig all the way into the Outdoor Education Centre.